-- A Water Access Charge per building (noting there may be more than one Building on each property), to be levied in equal half-yearly instalments. - A Volumetric Water Charge for water usage received by the property to be levied annually.
+- A Water Access Charge per building (noting there may be more than one Building on each property), to be levied in equal half-yearly instalments. - A Volumetric Water Charge for water usage received by the property to be levied annually and worked out on the basis of the water used as measured by a water meter.

-Water Charges Service Access Charge per year Basis of Access Charge Volumetric Charge Basis of Volumetric Charge Residential \$229.00 Per Building (noting there may be more than one Building on each property) \$0.00KI Per Property Mixed-Use \$1,145.00 Per Building (noting there may be more than one Building on each property) \$1.58KI Per Property Commercial \$2,290.00 Per Building (noting there may be more than one Building on each property) \$3.15KI Per Property
+Water Charges Service Water Access Charge per year Basis of Water Access Charge Volumetric Water Charge Basis of Volumetric Water Charge Residential \$240.50 Per Building (noting there may be more than one Building on each property) \$0.00KI Per Property as measured by a water meter Mixed-Use \$1,202.50 Per Building (noting there may be more than one Building on each property) \$1.66KI Per Property as measured by a water meter Commercial \$2,405.00 Per Building (noting there may be more than one Building on each property) \$3.32KI Per Property as measured by a water meter